 A while back I wrote that just because an internet radio station can be heard around the world, it doesn’t mean the station owner should try and take on the whole planet, or try to cater for everyone.

-In essence, the basis of my post was that so-called local commercial FM stations had widened their remit to cater for even larger geographical areas – often via acquisition – and that the people they were originally licensed to serve were being left behind.
+In essence, the basis of my post was that so-called ‘local’ corporate stations had widened their remit to cater for even larger geographical areas – often via acquisition.
+The outcome being that the people they were originally licensed to serve – those working and living down the road – were being left behind.

-The local radio DJ often isn’t a local, the station itself may be based in the next county, and newsroom staff are often unable to report on what is going on down the road.
+The local radio DJ often isn’t a local, the station itself may be far removed from the community, and newsroom staff are often unable to report on what is going with any real local knowledge.
 This has created a gap in the market.